csfalcione/pyMines/README.md

 # terminal-minesweeper
 Minesweeper in a terminal.
-Ensure you have the `termcolor` python module installed.
+Uses Python 3.
+Ensure you have the `termcolor` module installed.

 Play with:
 ```shell